nuankw/Summer-Research-2018-Group/README.md

 not finished!!

 UPDATE:
-found a much complex tool designed and coded in python for the same purpose: https://github.com/TimeSynth/TimeSynth
+found a much more complex tool designed and coded in python for the same purpose: https://github.com/TimeSynth/TimeSynth

 other ideas worth exploring: